kristoferlund/ic-siwe/packages/ic_siwe_js/README.md

 ![Sign in with Ethereum for the Internet Computer](/media/header.png)

 `ic-siwe-js` is a JS/TS support library for easy frontend integration with SIWE enabled [Internet Computer](https://internetcomputer.org) canisters.
-In addition to the plain JS/TS library, `ic-siwe-js` provides a **React hook and context provider**.
+In addition to the plain JS/TS library, `ic-siwe-js` supports **Vue and React**.

 This library is part of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project that enables Ethereum wallet-based authentication for applications on the Internet Computer (ICP) platform.
 The goal of the project is to enhance the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.

 A SIWE enabled canister is a canister that integrates the [ic_siwe](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe) library and exposes the [SIWE login interface](src/siwe-identity-service.interface.ts).
 The `ic_siwe` library provides a set of functions for managing Internet Computer delegate identities created using Ethereum signatures.
+The easiest way to integrate with `ic_siwe` is to use this library together with the [ic_siwe_provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister.

 [![version][version-image]][npm-link]
 [![downloads][dl-image]][npm-link]

 ## Features

+- **Supports vanilla JS/TS**: The library can be used with plain JavaScript or TypeScript projects, including **Svelte** and **SolidJS**
+- **Supports React and Vue**: The library provides components and hooks for easy integration with React and Vue.
 - **Cached Identity**: The identity is cached in local storage and restored on page load.
 This allows the user to stay logged in even if the page is refreshed.
 - **Login progress**: State varibles are provided to indicate whether the user is logged in, logging in, or logged out.
 - **Wagmi Integration**: Uses [wagmi](https://wagmi.sh) for Ethereum wallet integration.